Lelia Gowland, Principal, Gowland LLC.

 Business travel managers know that in-person meetings help ensure that employees feel connected to clients and colleagues.
 After all, even the best schmoozers among us can only build so much rapport using the latest video conference technology.

-If your travellers are on-the-road meeting clients and colleagues, how do you think they want to be seen once they get there?
+If your travelers are on-the-road meeting clients and colleagues, how do you think they want to be seen once they get there?
 Do they aspire to be:

 - Option A) the person who carries themselves with gravitas and is immediately seen as competent and capable of doing their job, or